12.4 Full-Length Exam Timing and Stamina

 Applied Scenario Guidance

-When a long question includes multiple people, write a tiny mental label for each: officer, suspect, victim, witness, child, proctor, or agency.
-Then identify the immediate decision.
-If the question asks what the officer should do first, do not answer what should happen eventually.
-If it asks what makes an exam attempt invalid or what happens after three failures, move out of field mode and into Rule 219.1.
+When a long stem includes several people, give each a tiny mental label: officer, suspect, victim, witness, child, proctor, or agency.
+Then pin down the immediate decision the question asks.
+If it asks what the officer should do first, do not answer what should happen eventually.
+If it asks what makes an exam attempt invalid or what follows three failures, shift out of field mode and into Rule 219.1.

 Exam Trap